 In February 2016 after the end of the open enrollment period, CMS directed us and other web-based entities to make changes to the process we developed for enrolling individuals into qualified health plans through the FFM.
 As a result of the changes that we made to our online process in response to CMS requirements, which require that we use a different and more cumbersome pathway through which individuals are enrolled in qualified health plans, we experienced a substantial reduction in the rate at which individuals and families starting the application process for qualified health plans and subsidies became members.
-Near the time CMS directed us to change our process for enrolling individuals in qualified health plans, CMS indicated that it anticipated it would improve the alternative process that CMS directed us to use.
-To date, CMS has not made meaningful improvements to the process.
-The reduced conversion rates for the process that CMS has directed us to use for enrolling individuals in qualified health plans persisted throughout the open enrollment period that began on November 1, 2016 and ended January 31, 2017.
+The reduced conversion rates for the process that CMS has directed us to use for enrolling individuals in qualified health plans persisted throughout the open enrollment period that began on November 1, 2016 and ended January 31,

+2017.
 These reduced conversion rates resulted in higher marketing and advertising costs per submitted application and reduced the cost-effectiveness of our direct and online marketing programs.
-As a result, we reduced our individual and family health insurance marketing expenditures both outside of the open enrollment period in 2016 as well as during the recently-ended open enrollment period.
-These circumstances resulted in our enrolling a significantly lower number of individuals and families into individual and family health insurance plans, which positively impacted our 2016 financial results due to the reduction in marketing and advertising expenses, but will significantly reduce our individual and family health insurance membership and commission revenue in 2017 compared to 2016.
+As a result, we reduced our individual and family health insurance marketing expenditures both outside of the open enrollment period in 2016 as well as during the open enrollment period ended on January 31, 2017.
+These circumstances resulted in our enrolling a significantly lower number of individuals and families into individual and family health insurance plans, which positively impacted our 2016 financial results due to the reduction in marketing and advertising expenses, but is significantly contributing to the reduction in our individual and family health insurance membership and commission revenue in 2017 compared to 2016.
+Due to the reduced conversion rates continuing outside of the open enrollment period in 2017, we have continued to maintain reduced individual and family health insurance marketing expenditures so far in 2017.